econnet/econ/info.rst

 Benefits of openness:

-- People from the outside economy can join the/a product lattice easily
+- People from the outside economy can join the/a product development easily

 - If joining due to technical interest, this interest can be developed, because the invested time is payed

-- Formation of a new product lattices by the community is easier
+- New different products can benefit from existing produts

+- Investment into research can be valuable for different produts, even if the product turns out not yet feasible with existing technology

-- Development becomes faster (less burocracy, less reinvention)
+- Technical development becomes faster (less burocracy, less reinvention)

 - The final products becomes more competitive (cheaper, better)